Gaylord Rockies Hotel—Aurora Ballroom A—Level 2

 Still, LLMs like ChatGPT and other generative AI are set to potentially disrupt industries and job markets around the world.
 In a recent report, Goldman Sachs estimates that over 300 million jobs could be affected by technologies similar to ChatGPT, with white-collar and IT jobs most affected.
 AI’s impact on the world of insurance is still uncertain.
 Though some in Insurtech expect technology like ChatGPT to have “transformative power” on the industry, helping those in insurance track emerging issues and customer needs, the limitations previously discussed make it unlikely that ChatGPT will replace underwriters, claims handlers, or customer service representatives in the near-future.

-Status: The NAIC formed the Innovation Cybersecurity and Technology (H) Committee to explore the technological developments in the insurance sector.
+Status: The NAIC formed the Innovation Cybersecurity and Technology (H) Committee (formerly Innovation and Technology (EX) Task Force) to explore the technological developments in the insurance sector.
 The Committee provides a forum for state insurance regulators to discuss innovation and technology developments and how these will affect consumer protection, insurer and producer oversight, and the state insurance regulatory framework.
-The Committee is also charged with discussing emerging issues related to insurers or licensees leveraging new technologies, such as artificial intelligence.
+The Committee is also charged to discuss emerging issues related to insurers or licensees leveraging new technologies, such as artificial intelligence.

 In 2019, the Task Force established the Big Data and Artificial Intelligence (H) Working Group to study the development of artificial intelligence, its use in the insurance sector, and its impact on consumer protection and privacy, marketplace dynamics, and the state-based insurance regulatory framework.
-In 2020 the Working Group developed the National Association of Insurance Commissioners (NAIC) Principles on Artificial Intelligence (AI).
+The Working Group developed regulatory principles on artificial intelligence that were adopted by the full NAIC membership at the 2020 Summer National Meeting.